AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 ---
 # Experimentation panel

 The **[!UICONTROL Experimentation]** panel lets analysts compare different user experience, marketing, or messaging variations to determine which is best at driving a specific outcome.
-You can evaluate the lift and confidence of any A/B experiment from any experimentation platform - online, offline, from Adobe solutions like Target or Journey Optimizer, and even BYO (bring-your-own) data.
+You can evaluate the lift and confidence of any A/B experiment from any experimentation platform—online, offline, from Adobe solutions like Target or Journey Optimizer, and even BYO (bring-your-own) data.

 Read more about the [integration between Adobe Customer Journey Analytics and Adobe Target](https://experienceleague.adobe.com/en/docs/target/using/integrate/cja/target-reporting-in-cja).

-## Access Control {#access}
+## Access control {#access}

 The Experimentation panel is available to use by all Customer Journey Analytics users.
 No Admin rights or other permissions are required.
 However, the setup (steps 1 and 2 below) requires actions that only Admins can perform.

-## New functions in Calculated Metrics {#functions}
+## New functions in calculated metrics {#functions}

 Two new advanced functions were added: [!UICONTROL Lift] and [!UICONTROL Confidence].
 For more information, see [Reference - advanced functions](/help/components/calc-metrics/cm-adv-functions.md).

-## Step 1: Create connection to experiment dataset/s {#connection}
+## Step 1: Create a connection to experiment datasets {#connection}

 The recommended data schema is for the experiment data to be in an [Object array](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/ui/fields/array) that contains the experiment and variant data in two separate dimensions.
 Both dimensions need to be in a **single** object array.
 If you have your experiment data in a single dimension (with experiment and variant data in a delimited string), you can use the [substring](/help/data-views/component-settings/substring.md) setting in data views to split the dimension into two for use in the panel.

-After your experiment data has been [ingested](https://experienceleague.adobe.com/en/docs/experience-platform/ingestion/home) into Adobe Experience Platform, [create a connection in Customer Journey Analytics](/help/connections/create-connection.md) to one or more experiment dataset/s.
+After your experiment data has been [ingested](https://experienceleague.adobe.com/en/docs/experience-platform/ingestion/home) into Adobe Experience Platform, [create a connection in Customer Journey Analytics](/help/connections/create-connection.md) to one or more experiment datasets.

 ## Step 2: Add context labels in data views {#context-labels}